 In the past, we have sponsored several activities and events, including an international conference for evidence-based medicine in 2008 and short courses in both basic clinical epidemiology, and general statistical analysis.
 We have also provided support in methodologies, analysis and statistics for the faculty's projects and staff.

-Currently, there are 20 full time staff members, 6 joint-departmental members, and 3 guest lecturers in the section.
+Nowadays, there are 33 full-time staff members, 6 joint-departmental members, and 3 guest lecturers in the department.
 Functioning as an experienced team, they hold a combined wealth of broadly placed specialties in the areas of clinical epidemiology, biostatistics, and clinical research.

 In 2016 we developed new Ph.D. and M.Sc. programs in Data Science for Health Care, with the first students joining in 2017.
 This is a new and growing field and we are pleased to be one of the pioneers in the world to bring these specialist programs to you.
 We are taking the feedback from our current students and faculty and fine tuning these courses to be the best you can find.

-Recently in February 2018 our international Ph.D. in Clinical Epidemiology received accreditation from the ASEAN University Network, and we are currently applying for accreditation for our M.Sc. in Medical Epidemiology.
-More recently at the end of 2019 our Section was upgraded by Mahidol University to be the Department of Clinical Epidemiology and Biostatistics.
+During February 2018 our international Ph.D. in Clinical Epidemiology received accreditation from the ASEAN University Network, and we are currently applying for accreditation for our M.Sc. in Medical Epidemiology.
+More recently at the end of 2019 the section was upgraded by Mahidol University to be the Department of Clinical Epidemiology and Biostatistics.

 Whether you are an expert in the field and are in need of assistance, or a student in search of courses and material to improve your approach to evidence-based research and investigation, we welcome you to join us.
-While you continue to peruse the following pages, we hope you will find answers to most of your questions, or contact us directly.
-We are always happy to help, so please talk to us.
+Whilst you continue to peruse the following pages, we hope you will find answers to most of your questions.
+Therefore, please do not hesitate to contact us directly, we stay at your disposal.